 As children of God, we recognize our call to care for creation.
 In 2018 we are celebrating the 25th anniversary of the adoption of the “Caring for Creation: Vision, Hope, and Justice” ELCA Social Statement.
 Caring for Creation expresses a call to pursue justice for creation through active participation, solidarity, sufficiency and sustainability, and states the commitments of the ELCA for pursuing wholeness for creation — commitments expressed through individual and community action, worship, learning, moral deliberation and advocacy.
 Click the link below for the entire Caring for Creation statement:

 This year our focus is on the education and communication of topics to help in reducing our impact on God’s creation.
 We hope the information, events and resources listed below will be an inspiration and you will join us throughout this year of celebration!
 Activities are currently being planned with the Fellowship, Outreach and Faith Formation committees.
-See this list below – with more to be added throughout the year.
+See this list October 13, 2019 is our next planning meeting.
+Come join us at 9:45 am in the meeting room.

 SAVE THOSE USED DENTAL PRODUCTS